Full security of quantum key distribution from no-signaling constraints: Preliminaries

-Suppose that Eve is correlated to Alice through the global distribution $P_{A,B,E|X,Y,Z}$.
-If Alice measures $X=0$, we can quantify the knowledge that Eve has about $A$ with the (optimal) correct-guessing probability
+Suppose that Eve is correlated with Alice and Bob through the global non-signaling distribution $P_{A,B,E|X,Y,Z}$.
+If Alice measures $X=0$ and obtains the outcome $A$, then we can quantify the knowledge that Eve has about $A$ by the optimal guessing probability

-If $\pm (A|E)=1$ then Eve knows $A$ with certainty.
-If $\pm (A|E)=1/2$ then Eve is completely ignorant about the value of $A$.
-In this paper it is shown that the knowledge that Eve has about $A$ can be upper-bounded by the amount of nonlocality that Alice and Bob share
+If $\mathcal{P}_\mathrm{guess} (A|E)=1$ then Eve knows $A$ with certainty.
+If $\mathcal{P}_\mathrm{guess} (A|E)=1/2$ then Eve is completely ignorant about the value of $A$.
+In \cite{BKP} it was shown that the knowledge that Eve has about $A$ can be bounded by the amount of non-locality present in Alice's and Bob's marginal distribution:

 If the marginal for the honest parties $P_{A,B|X,Y}$ violates the BC-inequality (\ref{BC inequality}), then according to (\ref{aaa}), the probability that Eve guesses correctly is smaller than one.
-This is the reason why the Bell inequality (\ref{BC inequality}) is unconventionally written as a lower bound: the more nonlocality the honest parties share, the lower $\langle \b \rangle$ is, and the less knowledge Eve has (\ref{aaa}).
-This is one manifestation of the monogamy of nonlocal correlations \cite{MAG}.
+This is one manifestation of the monogamy of non-local correlations \cite{MAG,ns}.
+In Appendix~\ref{mnc}, inequality (\ref{aaa}) is generalized to the case of more than one pair of systems.